AljoschaMeyer/valuable-value/README.md

 #### Floats

 Floats are encoded as the tag `0b1_010_1111`, followed by the eight bytes of the float (sign, exponent, fraction in that order).
-Decoding any NaN is an *error*.
+NaN can be encoded as any valid IEEE 754 NaN (arbitrary sign, exponent all ones, remaining bytes arbitrary but non-zero).

 #### Ints